Key Factors to Consider for Building a Multilingual App for Your Business

 Have a look at the customer service page or footer of a commercial website in another nation or language to see how the conventions for presenting addresses and phone numbers differ.

 Take, for example, the North American continent.
-Country code 1 is used for phone numbers in the United States, Canada, and Mexico.
-However, depending on the area, phone numbers are written in a different format.
+Country code 1 for phone numbers in the United States, Canada, and Mexico.
+However, depending on the area, phone numbers are in a different format.

 In the United States and Canada, English speakers dial (302)1234567 or international +1302 1234567.
 However, in the Canadian province of Quebec, where French is the primary language, the Office québécois de la langue française considers the official format to be 1 NPA NXX-XX, with spaces first and then a hyphen for the last sequence.
 XX.